 Parents may withdraw their children from the school system for the purpose of homeschooling at any time of the year.
 To do so, they should send the school board notification in writing of their intent to homeschool.
+(If your child has never attended school, or you do not wish to send a yearly letter of intent to the board, see our PPM131 FAQ for your options.)

 The website of the Ministry of Education includes a list of all the school board mailing addresses which can be consulted if you don’t know the address for your board.